 -You may sometimes ride in rain and you will experience headwinds (and tailwinds) during all trips.
 It may get very hot, very cold, extremely dry, and humid all on the same portion of your Ride.

 -In the event of bad weather, dangerous lightning, road construction or other conditions beyond our control, we may need to postpone, shorten, or cancel a day with little notice.
 We will do our best to advise all riders ahead of time of any Ride changes due to weather.
 Please stay flexible.
 We may wait out the rain, shuttle the team in the support vehicle, or reroute.
-This will be at the discretion of the leaders, Brad and Lori Ortenzi.

 -Road surfaces and shoulder widths vary along the routes.
 We selected our routes to avoid high traffic, although at times that is not possible.
 You may also experience gravel roads on occasion.